scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

    :figclass: w

    The ``signac-flow`` module enables the easy automation of workflows operating on ``signac`` workspaces.
-   Here we demonstrate such a workflow operating on the data space defined in :ref:`fig:data`.
+   Here we demonstrate such a workflow operating on the data space defined in Fig. :ref:`fig:data`.
    In this case, the workspace consists only of one job; the real power of the FlowProject arises from its ability to automatically handle an arbitrary sequence of operations on a large number of jobs.
    Note that in this figure we are still assuming ``v=1`` for simplicity.
    :label:`fig:ops`